 Growing Veggies in Shade

-There is a hierarchy here, ranging from veggies like broccoli and Brussels sprouts that prefer a fair amount of sun (partial or half shade), to the salad greens (including mesclun mix) that do fine in dappled and light shade.
+As you’ll see in the chart (below), there is a hierarchy depending on the overall light and shade levels, ranging from veggies like broccoli and Brussels sprouts that prefer a fair amount of sun (partial or half shade), to the salad greens (including mesclun mix) that do fine in dappled and light shade.

 The amount of sun listed here is the minimum that will still provide a successful harvest.